 It has demanded huge endeavour to turn the sanctuary towards the prospect of a brighter future.

 Our “rescued horses helping people” initiative helps to support young people sent to us on placement by The Prince’s Trust.
 A programme of basic horse care and handling sessions called Groom2Grow, which started in July this year, is proving to be a great success.

 Pilot studies with NHS Mersey Care Foundation Trust are yielding positive results.
 In the New Year, we plan to expand the programme and enable more people to interact with our horses.

 The horses benefit from this social interaction as much as humans do.
 Most of our animals have experienced cruelty, neglect or terror in their lives.
 Patience, tenderness and affection helps heals their pain and suffering.

-Incredible as it maybe, horses that have been badly abused will mirror all this warmth back to the giver, once mutual trust and respect has been established.
+Incredible as it may be, horses that have been badly abused will mirror all this warmth back to the giver, once mutual trust and respect have been established.
 When this happens, it’s a magical experience.

 In the New Year we plan to enable more people to interact with our rescued animals, but we desperately need your help to boost depleted funds to:

 feed and care for the animals and pay for their essential veterinary needs